Diamssword/character_sheet_web_editor/README.md

     - headlong : a focus on the head and the upper body of the player, tilted slightly on the side, with a flat white texture applied to the head under
     - face: a focus on the face of the player, with a flat white texture applied to the head under
  - cat : allow you to order the texture in sub-category, where you can specify names and displayGen : `{"the_id":{"name":"The readable name",displayGen:"optional"},"another_cat":{...}}`

+# Building from source
+You can of course modify this project as you like by building it from source, the project is built around Sveltekit, Tailwind and flowbite-svelte.